BijanJohn/austin-poet-laureate/content/poems/devotion.md

 Do it for the love of poetry, because you can

-Do it slowly, (pause) to surrender
+Do it slowly, to surrender

-(pause) to remember to relax like Diazepam
+to remember, to relax like Diazepam

-a man, has two lives, the 2nd begins,
+a man has two lives, the second begins,

-to rise in his eyes like the sun, once he realizes there was only one
+once he realizes there was only one

 memento mori, you are mortal and this life will be done

 amori fati, love the fate however it's begun

-love over hate, above all, a higher principle and power
+love over hate, pens over guns

-principled artist, rhythmical rhymes harnessed
+principles and power from the Shogun's tower

-the hour is time, worth more than money
+broadcast like the Rogan hour

+road in on a horse

+from the ruggest streets of by any means except force

+writing is magic, the closest thing to kindness

+tragic it isn't obvious to you, me and us

+mighty and epic concede to trust

+the only thing holding it together

+is slow and unrushed, gusto and flow

+making mushy oatmeal lingo

+peppered with walnut sized egos

+write destiny, write a better past if it sets you free

+writing to get ahead of me

+the future is repetitions, habits and dailies

-the sweet present moment, opens your heart honey
+the present moment always opens wide as it can

-energy to spark, shine bright light even when it's dark, steady

-Catch him at open mics, ready, opening the likes of young minds with a smile

-veteran emcees practiced in the art mastery of freestyles self therapy he could teach you if you stayed for a while play the blues in your own shoes before walking miles in someone else discern, learn the difference between riches and wealth of self
+telling the hour glass, not so fast grains of sand

-my hobby is picking books off the shelf something I picked up in the lobby rock the mic for calories not fame, celebrity or salaries health and prosperity are my devotion
+my hobby is picking books off the shelf

+something I picked up in the lobby

+rock the mic for calories not fame, celebrity or salaries

+health and prosperity are my devotion

 ten thousand functions, one suchness, waves in the ocean

-you can think, you can wait, you can fast
+he can think, he can wait, he can fast

-you can think, you can wait, you can fast
+he can think, he can wait, he can fast

-I do it for my city, for my fam
+do it for the city, for the fam

-I do it for the love of poetry, because I can
+do it for the love of poetry, because you can

-I do it slowly,(pause) to surrender
+do it slowly, to surrender

-(pause) to remember who I am
+to remember who I am

-I'm native like the cactus, favorite thing to do is practice
+native like the cactus, favorite thing to do is practice

-sing the blues, through lit candle poetry hype madness
+sing the blues through lit candle poetry hype madness

 Lost children of the masses understand the pain and pathogen

 the cost of being the boss, back again, mapping directions

-A main has 2 lives, the first ends after he comprehends there was only one
+A main has two lives, the first ends after he comprehends there was only one

 my philosophy is the work is never done